TheDeathOmen/cyber-gubi/README.md

 + Users subscribe for a monthly fee and get access to stores
 + Businesses plan accordingly the budget for stocking
 + Businesses save on - pricing, marketing, cashiers, advertising, accounting
++ Governments collect more tax and invest in better services and infrastructure

 ## FAQ